thlytras/FluMoDLpack/manual.md

 Therefore, the default for `mcsamples_save` is currently `FALSE`.

 ### TODO

 * Add capability to handle multiple sub-regions and pool the results via multivariate meta-analysis.

-* Add plots illustrating attributable mortality estimates, by season and by week.

 * Maybe expand the produced output?
-(Ideas welcome).
+(Ideas very welcome).

 * ...